-- a) Project objective: The construction of access roads to the proposed tower locations for the construction of 400kV D/C (LILO) Pagli to Norbugang Substation is crucial for the transportation of construction materials at site.
+- a) Project objective: The construction of access roads to the proposed tower locations for the construction of 66kV D/C (LILO) Diana Top to Norbugang Substation is crucial for the transportation of construction materials at site.
 The Transmission Line Project is important to ensure supply of sufficient power load to the Norbugang Industrial Park.
-The access roads shall enable expediting works at site and timely completion of the project.
-The access roads are also aligned in such a way that it will benefit the general public as well. - b) Length of road in km: 22.3 km
+The access roads shall enable expediting works at site and timely completion of the project. - b) Length of road in km: